 If your elevator pitch does not pass all six tests smoothly, perhaps you need one of our famous Messaging Cracker Sessions.

-To discuss your current situation and how we can help you, call Louise on 020 7193 0130 or email her via firstname.lastname@example.org.
+To discuss your current elevator pitch and how we can help you improve this vital element of your marketing toolkit, call Louise on 020 7018 0922 or email her via firstname.lastname@example.org.

 Investment decision-making is not a wholly rational process.
 Are you using all the tools at your disposal to create and...